Skip to content

 • Ddd.version: Application version, optional.

-• Ddd.service.mapping: Add aliases for redis, mysql, etc., called by the current application to distinguish them from those called by other applications, optional.
-Use case: If projects A and B both call mysql but to different databases mysql-a and mysql-b, without adding mapping configuration, df platform will show both projects calling the same database named mysql.
-Adding mapping configurations as mysql-a and mysql-b will show project A calling mysql-a and project B calling mysql-b.
+• Ddd.service.mapping: Redis, MySQL, etc., called by the current application can be given aliases via this parameter to distinguish them from those called by other applications, optional.
+Use case: If both Project A and Project B call MySQL, specifically mysql-a and mysql-b, without adding mapping configuration, on the df platform, it would show both projects calling the same database named mysql.
+With mapping configurations like mysql-a and mysql-b, the df platform will show Project A calling mysql-a and Project B calling mysql-b.

-• Ddd.agent.host: Data transmission target IP, default is localhost, optional.
+• Ddd.agent.host: Data transmission target IP, default localhost, optional.

 3 View APM Data

-APM is a built-in module in Guance, so no additional scene or view creation is required for viewing.
+APM is a default built-in module in Guance, and no scene or view creation is required to view it.

 image